 If your partner has decided that they will never want kids, that’s fair.
-It’s not fair for you to make the decision to spend your life childless because of his or her decision, unless it’s what you really want.
-Be sure that changing your mind and not having kids is something that you will be able to spend the rest of your life with that decision.
-Sometimes, love for a mate can cause a person to give up things that are most important in life, such as having a family.
+It’s not fair for you to decide to spend your life childless because of their decision unless it’s what you really want.
+Be sure that changing your mind and not having kids is something that you will spend the rest of your life with that decision.
+Sometimes, love for a mate can cause a person to give up things most important in life, such as having a family.
 In the end, the only thing that matters is doing what’s right for you.

 Men and Women View the Family Spectrum Differently